 Please click on this link and watch the short 4-minute video about gun trucks in Vietnam from the Smithsonian Channel:

-This is a second video includes home movies and interviews with former truckers and offers a little more insite into this weapon.
-It is less than ten-minutes and put together by Beth Garrigal who titled it, Heavy Metal Truckers.
+This is a second video that includes home movies and interviews with former truckers and offers a little more insight into this weapon.
+It is less than ten minutes and put together by Beth Garrigal who titled it, Heavy Metal Truckers.

-Information for this article was obtained from Wikipedia, The Smithsonian Channel, and Army Transportation Association.
+I obtained information for this article from Wikipedia, The Smithsonian Channel, and Army Transportation Association.

 Thank you for taking the time to read this.
 Should you have a question or comment about this article, then scroll down to the comment section below to leave your response.